VulcanJS/vulcan-docs/source/schemas.md

 ```

 This can be useful when you want to declare a collection in a file shared by both client and server, but want to add some options (such as callbacks) only on the server.

+Note that this only works for collection `options`.
+If you need to extend the collection *schema*, see below.

 ## Extending Schemas